decentraland/documentation/content/creator/quests/client.md

 The above code creates a Quest HUD object without customization, it will use the default styles for everything.
 You can find the defaults in the code [here](https://github.com/decentraland/quests-client/blob/main/src/hud.tsx) or you can just render the HUD to check how it looks.

 When the quest is stated or it receives any player progress update, the `questHud.upsert` function is called to updates this UI.
-This function receives a `QuestInstace` object.
+This function receives a `QuestInstanceRequired` object.
 It creates an SDK entity with this data to be used by a ReactECS UI component.
 This component is rendered in the scene UI, displaying the Quest progress, including which steps and tasks are completed or not.

 ###### Customizing the Quest HUD
 ```typescript